marwahaha/SummerSnow-Dev/README.md

-#This project is long ago abondoned.
+#This project is long ago abandoned.
 GO AWAY!

 ###And this is?